WATER IN CHINA

 More than five times more indicators are used to test running water than bottled drinking water, the paper said.
 "Bottled drinking water regulation is lagging behind," Wang Xiuyan, an adviser on mineral water for the Beijing Mining Industry Association, told the paper.
 "We should follow international standards.
 The bottled water market in the country is booming amid a general anxiety over tainted food productions and environmental degradation.
 Sales of bottled water grew from US$1 billion in 2000 to US$9 billion in 2012, according to Euromonitor

+Access to water supplies has produce conflicts between downstream communities and up stream ones, farmers and factories and environmentalist and economic planners and even different cites.
 Many farmers have had their water supplies diverted for industrial use.
 One farmer who used to grow 35 bushels of wheat a year told the Washington Post that he stopped raising wheat when water was directed from a local river to a petrochemical plant.
 He said he now has trouble supplying enough drinking water to his family and has to use a well dug over 100 meters and shares it with other families to get the water.

 In Beijing, because the water levels in the Minyun reservoir are too low and the water in the Guanting reservoir is too polluted to drink, water was has been diverted from a river than normally supplies water ro Tianjin, depriving that city of badly need water supplies.
 Even with that there isn’t enough water for Beijing.
 Beijing now gets three quarters of its water from underground aquifers, with drilling reaching to depths of 3000 meters, five times deeper than in the 1990s.
 Water shortages in Beijing were deemed so critical in the summer pf 2010 that the authorities announced the diversion of 200 million cubic meters of water from Hebei's farmfields to quench Beijing's thirst.

 China’s Struggle for Water Security